caomw/hessian/research_notebook.md

 >
 > I'll send you my files soon, and you're welcome to design new experiments and check some new directions.

+#2016/05/22

+- start experiments on autoencoder.
+The setting is the same as Sutskever's paper.

+#2016/05/25

+- Test rop.lua from https://github.com/cswhjiang/nn/blob/rop/doc/rop.md